skyhorsetomoon/Trumpet/README.md

 > library(Trumpet)

 # Usage Example
-The following commands code will show how to use this package and generate the assessment report in HTML format.
+The following command code will show how to use this package and generate the assessment report in HTML format.

-## Input the samples to be evaluated in BAM files and generate the HTML report directly.
+## Input the samples to be evaluated in BAM files and generate the assessment report directly.

-### Give all the bam files of MeRIP-Seq data
+### Collect the path of all the aligned MeRIP-seq data files in BAM format.
 > f1 <- system.file("extdata", "IP1.bam", package="Trumpet")

 > f2 <- system.file("extdata", "IP2.bam", package="Trumpet")